How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 • High voltage spark can damage the workpiece.

-• Generates significant EMI affecting electronics.
+• HF contact-start systems can generate significant EMI affecting electronics.

 • Requires frequent maintenance due to wear.